cheginit/til/python/colorbar.md

 # `colorbar` in `matplotlib` done right

-Let's see how we can add a colorbar to a plot that respects the plot size.
-First, let's get Environmental Performance Index from EPI's website and then plot it using geopanadas:
+Let's see how we can add a colorbar to a plot that respects the plot scale.
+First, let's get Environmental Performance Index from EPI's website and then plot it:

 ```python
 import pandas as pd